sagidev/spinjitzuu-public/README.md

+## IMPORANT INFO

+OPEN SOURCE SPINJITZUU VERSION IS QUITTED.
+I WONT ANSWER ON ANY QUESTIONS RELATED TO THIS ONE.
+CURRENT ACTIVE SPINJITZUU VERSION CAN BE FOUND ON https://spinjitzuu.lol/ .
+I don't upload any binaries.
+This source is just a "good" base to learn from.

 # Spinjitzuu External Orbwalker

 An advanced League of Legends Orbwalker with Target Selector.
 I finally pushed it to public to improve the code and to stop people from buying wadbot for 30$/month for such an easy piece of code.